Fall of Greater Armenia

 Photo sourse: Flickr, Antonio

-Many churches in Ani were built by architect Tiridates.
-In 990, he built the Cathological palace in Arkina, near Ani, and the splendid Cathedral of Ani.
-Some european scholars (such as Joseph Strzhykowski, Charle Diehl and others) have noted that many structural features of the Ani Cathedral are innovations which later on have been borrowed and further developed by Roman and Gothic architects.
+Many of the masterpieces of Ani were created by the brilliant architect Tiridates.
+In 990, he built the Catholicosal palace in Arkina near Ani, as well as the majestic Cathedral of Ani.
+European scholars—such as Joseph Strzygowski and Charles Diehl—noted that several structural features of the Ani Cathedral were architectural innovations later adopted and refined by Romanesque and Gothic builders in Europe.

-The fame of Tiridates spread outside of Armenia.
-In 989 he was invited to Constantinople where he restored the dome of St.Sophia which was destroyed after an earthquake.
-His restoration stands to this day.
+The fame of Tiridates spread far beyond Armenia.
+In 989, he was invited to Constantinople to restore the dome of Hagia Sophia, which had collapsed after an earthquake.
+His reconstruction remains standing to this day.

 The Turks emerge